jpablobr/emacs-monkeytype/README.md

 - Saved mistyped/transitions files (or any file but defaults to `~/.monkeytype/` dir) can be loaded with `monkeytyped-load-words-from-file`.
 - `monkeytype-excluded-chars-regexp` customises the regexp used for removing characters from words (defaults to: `"[^[:alnum:]']"`)
 - Ability to type most (saved) mistyped words (the amount of words is configurable with `monkeytype-most-mistyped-amount` [defaults to 100]) see: `monkeytype-most-mistyped-words`
+- Text for typing can be saved in `~/.monkeytype/text/` (see: `monkeytype-directory`) which can then be loaded with `monkeytyped-load-text-from-file` with the added benefit of being able to pause/stop test/runs saving to progress in file so later on, even after quitting Emacs, the text-file can be loaded again continuing from where you were left off.

 ### To come...
 (PRs welcome)